karllhughes/personal-blog-5/_posts/2024-05-30-security-tips-startups.md

 That said, the person in charge of security at a startup isn't the only one who should know your company's policies or keep all the passwords.
 Everyone - including new hires - should be taught the basics.
 In my experience, young startup employees are some of the worst when it comes to security; they keep their passwords on a text file on their desktop and every single one of them is "password1".
 While a lot of engineers worry about complex security attack vectors, those employees are probably your weakest link.

-## 3. Use a framework
+## 3. Use existing frameworks and tools

-SQL injection is so easy to prevent, but only if you have a framework that mitigates it.
-Whether you've rolled your own or you're using something open source, don't ever set up a project that takes user input without a framework to prevent code injection attempts.
+Common threats like SQL injection are so easy to prevent, but only if you have a framework that mitigates it.
+Yet, it's still one of the most common attack vectors on the web.
+Similarly, things like identity verification can be done with tools like [Idenfy](https://www.idenfy.com/identity-verification-service/).

+The mistake startups often make is rolling their own solutions to everything when off-the-shelf tools exist and are better maintained and more secure.

 ## 4. Perform security audits regularly

 Every 6 months you should change all the passwords on all your systems and services.
 Remember that your server is just one place where attackers could break in; your code repositories are only as strong as the weakest team member's Github password.
 If you get in the habit of conducting an effective security audit regularly it can often reveal problems and vulnerabilities that may have otherwise gone unnoticed.

+And if you're not already, get a password vault tool and use it.

 ## 5. Don't touch credit card data